elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

      - Messages are expired by Kafka automatically after a certain time (7 days default)
      - Deletion is possible if compaction is enabled (more on this later).

- *  **Reason**: Many applications can subscribe to a topic.
+ *  **Reason:** Many applications can subscribe to a topic.
 A client deleting a message can deprive other clients of their input

 Notes: